REUTERS SUMMIT-US weapons makers sense rising demand for air defense systems, tanks

-Weapons makers like Lockheed Martin, Northrop Grumman, Boeing and Raytheon anticipate new markets for their goods.
-And that could offset lower U.S. military spending.
+Weapons makers like Lockheed Martin, Northrop Grumman, Boeing and Raytheon anticipate new markets for their goods, which could help offset lower U.S. military spending.

-Russian aggression in Ukraine is reviving long-dormant European demand, while the emerging militant Islamist threat in Iraq and Syria has underpinned already strong Middle Eastern demand.
+The Ukraine crisis is reviving long-dormant European demand, while the emerging threat from militant groups like Islamic State in Iraq and Syria has underpinned already strong Middle Eastern demand.

-And in Asia, China’s military buildup and tensions with its neighbors are prompting the United States to deepen relations with traditional allies like Japan, and forge deeper bonds with other countries, including former foes such as Vietnam.
+And in Asia, China’s military buildup and tensions with its neighbors are prompting the United States to deepen relations with traditional allies such as Japan, and forge deeper bonds with other countries, including former foes such as Vietnam.

 “Any time there is this type of turmoil like we have today in the world ... the potential is there for more demand,” Orlando Carvalho, executive vice president of Lockheed’s aeronautics division, said during Reuters’ Aerospace and Defense Summit in Washington last week.